timsj12/Tennis_Match_Predictions/README.md

 Historical Match data will be ingested from [Jeff Sackmann's](https://github.com/JeffSackmann) github repository.
 The schema for both [ATP](https://github.com/JeffSackmann/tennis_atp) and [WTA](https://github.com/JeffSackmann/tennis_wta) data is the same, providing for singular pre-processing steps for both Men and Women's matches.
 The time frame selected was from the year 1989 to present time.
 The table schema and explanation of data represented in each column can be seen [here](https://github.com/JeffSackmann/tennis_atp/blob/master/matches_data_dictionary.txt).

 ### Pre-Processing
 Machine Learning Models require training and test data to be input in a form with no null values and all numeric values.
-The following pre-processing steps fromatted the dataset in the proper format.
+The following pre-processing steps formatted the dataset in the proper format using python's Pandas library.

 **Dropping Columns**